BlueAndi/Pixelix/doc/REST.md

 ## Endpoint `<base-uri>`/display/slot/`<slot-id>`/bitmap
 Show bitmap in the specified slot.
 The bitmap must be BASE64 encoded.
-At the momet only bitmaps in the size of 8 x 8 pixel are supported.
+At the momet only bitmaps in the size of 8 x 8 pixel are supported with RGB565.

 Detail:
 * Method: POST